TristanSalles/CoastProc/src/docs/oceandata.rst

 Why do we need ocean observing tools?
-*****
+****************************************

 Until recently, the ocean was viewed as *being an unlimited resource to be exploited* (source: *US National Academies of Science report on Economic Benefits of Oceanographic Research, 1964*).
 Subsequent science, including that from national and international observing efforts, has changed what we know about the ocean.

 Nowadays, we recognise that **the ocean is a finite and shared resource** that needs to be manage regionally, nationally, and worldwide.

+..  admonition:: Societal threats and challenges
+    :class: toggle, important

     There are a number of significant societal threats and challenges facing humans due to the changing ocean:

     * The increased frequency and intensity of coastal storms and resulting storm surges will affect our coastal communities and disrupt commerce, nationwide.
     * Sea level changes are threatening critical infrastructure worldwide.
     * Harmful algal blooms and oxygen-deficient dead zones threaten water supplies, fisheries, and coastal recreation.
     * Ocean acidification is negatively impacting coral reefs and shellfish harvesting.
     * The increasing size and number of vessels calling on ports present challenges for our already inadequate maritime infrastructure, and pose potential environmental risks as well.
     * The world’s growing population will increasingly rely on the ocean for food, but fishing must be done sustainably.

     To be able to understand and manage the ocean, we need meaningful measures of the ocean’s state.

 .. raw:: html